 - Joseph E. Deslauriers, aged 50, who landed in America from Paris, France, in 1909

-- Homicadas Deslauriers, aged 50, who emigrated to New Bedford, Massachusetts in 1911
+- Homicadas Deslauriers, aged 50, who immigrated to New Bedford, Massachusetts in 1911

-- Hornisdas Deslauriers, aged 52, who emigrated to the United States from Bedford, Massachusetts, in 1914
+- Hornisdas Deslauriers, aged 52, who immigrated to the United States from Bedford, Massachusetts, in 1914

 Deslauriers Settlers in Canada in the 17th Century